Oyyko/Final-Project-Blendoku/README.md

 We found Blendoku on the App Store as a game based on iOS released by Lonely Few LLC in 2015.
 A lot of people liked playing it.
 Even though the company doesn't update it anymore, many fans made their own versions of Blendoku.

-Searching for the keyword "Blendoku" on GitHub reveals implementations in JavaScript, PHP, TypeScript, C++, Java, Ruby, and Swift. **As of our knowledge cutoff on the data of our proposal (11/17/2023), there is no implementation in Haskell yet.**
+Searching for the keyword "Blendoku" on GitHub reveals implementations in JavaScript, PHP, TypeScript, C++, Java, Ruby, and Swift. **As of our knowledge cutoff on the date of our proposal (11/17/2023), there is no implementation in Haskell yet.**

 Below is a `GIF` demonstrating how to play Blendoku, along with some useful links for a better understanding of the game.
 The GIF was created by running [the website](https://karlbao.github.io/Blendoku/), a demo project that we adopt as a non-Haskell reference for completing ours.